lexzam/Snake/README.md

 # Snake
-Recreation of the snake game that used to be on old phones Follows the same rules and objectives as the original one the data.txt file is were your score will be saved
+Recreation of the snake game that used to be on old phones.
+\nFollows the same rules and objectives as the original one.
+\nThe data.txt file is were your score will be saved.